findout-rental/docs/customer-app-screens.md

 - Apartment photo, name
 - Check-in: [Date]
 - Check-out: [Date]
+- Duration: "3 nights"
 - Status badge: "Pending Approval" (yellow/orange)

+**Payment Confirmation Card:**
+- ✓ "Payment Processed"
+- Amount Paid: "EGP 1,500.00"
+- Remaining Balance: "EGP 500.00"
+- Info: "Rent has been deducted from your balance.
+If booking is rejected, full refund will be processed automatically."

 **Information Box:**
 - "What happens next?"
+  - ✓ "Rent has been deducted from your balance"
   - ✓ "The owner will review your request"
   - ✓ "You'll be notified of their decision"
+  - ✓ "If rejected, full refund will be processed automatically"
   - ✓ "This usually takes 24-48 hours"

 **Action Buttons:**